hhuebert/sobotify/README.md

 #### Start a tool from commandline

-**open a miniconda prompt** and type the following commands to start the app:
+**open a miniforge prompt** and type the following commands to start the app:

     conda activate sobotify
     python sobotify\tools\facial_processing.py --cam_device 0 --frame_rate 2